katur/blogsite/README.md

 - Posts can be tagged with keywords.
 - The number of post views are stored (using Django's session variables, so that multiple views by the same person are rarely recorded).
-- Commenting on individual posts with Disqus.
+- Anyone can comment on posts (with Disqus commenting).

 ### Blog-level features
 - A blog can have multiple authors